siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

           bandskpoints.set_cell(structure.cell, structure.pbc)
           kpp = [(0.500,  0.250, 0.750), (0.500,  0.500, 0.500), (0., 0., 0.)]
           bandskpoints.set_kpoints(kpp)
-  In this case the Siesta input will present the BandPoints block.
+  In this case the Siesta input will use the BandPoints block.

   Alternatively (recommended) the high-symmetry path associated to the structure under investigation can be